-Leading to the practitioner-level BCS certificate in Business Analysis Practice, this course equips delegates with more than just a qualification – delegates learn real-world business skills that are easily applicable in the workplace.
+This course equips delegates with more than just a qualification – delegates learn real-world business skills that are easily applicable in the workplace.

-Designed to introduce, develop and deepen your understanding of business analysis, this course combines theory and practice by first teaching key principles and then learning to applying them using case studies and collaborative tasks.
+Designed to introduce, develop and deepen your understanding of business analysis, this course combines theory and practice by first teaching key principles and then learning to apply them using case studies and collaborative tasks.

 Our experienced lecturers will support you every step of the way, ensuring that you learn useful skills to help you in your professional life and that you pass the BCS exam to achieve your qualification.